R-1 Visa: Key Takeaways

-Coming from diverse corners of the globe, R-1 visa holders provide support to vulnerable population groups, offer spiritual guidance in times of crisis, foster a sense of belonging and assist people in exploring their faith.
+Coming from diverse corners of the globe, R-1 visa holders provide support to vulnerable population groups, offer spiritual guidance in times of crisis, and help people keep their faith.

 An R-1 visa is a nonimmigrant visa issued by the U.S. to foreign religious workers seeking to enter the country temporarily to perform religious work.